8th graders killed in racing crash in SW Houston

 Police say they saw two SUVs speeding eastbound on West Fuqua.
 As an officer pulled out to stop the vehicles, one SUV clipped the other, sending it into a school zone sign and then a median.

 The SUV went airborne and slammed into a tree.
 The impact was so strong, it knocked down the tree.
+Hunter and Farley, who were both inside the SUV, were killed.

-The driver and the passenger, both 8th graders, were killed.
-The driver's aunt owns the blue SUV that the driver and passenger were inside.
+Authorities say Hunter was driving the SUV that crashed.
+Both boys were in the 8th grade.

-According to the victim's aunt, a 15-year-old friend called her nephew and said they should go racing, so he took her keys.
+Hunter's aunt, Ivory Brown, said that she owns the vehicle the boys were inside.

 "Parents, double check your kids when they ask you for your keys.
 He's only 15 years old.
 I should have seen the warning signs, but I didn't.
 I usually catch him, but I didn't catch him this morning.
-The result of that took his life," the victim's aunt said.
+The result of that took his life," Brown said.
+"Children, you have to be accountable.
+Don't steal your parents' car because you will end up just like my nephew.
+He's gone because he stole a car and was racing illegally on the street."

-The aunt also told ABC13 the 15-year-old involved was in a black SUV.
+Brown told ABC13 that Hunter asked for her keys when she got home from work around midnight, but says she did not know he was leaving in the vehicle.

-Police say he initially stopped, but it appears he tried to leave the scene.
-He is now in custody.
+"I tell him all the time, 'You cannot drive my car because you are underage, and you don't have a license.'
+I tell him that all the time," said Brown.

 Follow Jeff on Facebook and Twitter.